edgedb/edgedb/docs/guides/tutorials/nextjs.rst

   $ edgedb project init
-  No `edgedb.toml` found in `~/nextjs-blog` or above

-  Do you want to initialize a new project?
+  No `edgedb.toml` found in `~/nextjs-blog` or above Do you want to initialize a new project?
 [Y/n]
   > Y
   Specify the name of EdgeDB instance to use with this project [default: nextjs-blog]:
   > nextjs-blog
   Checking EdgeDB versions...
-  Specify the version of EdgeDB to use with this project [default: 1.x]:
+  Specify the version of EdgeDB to use with this project [default: 2.x]:
-  > 1.x

-  Do you want to start instance automatically on login? [y/n]
-  > y
+  >
   ┌─────────────────────┬──────────────────────────────────────────────┐
   │ Project directory   │ ~/nextjs-blog                                │
   │ Project config      │ ~/nextjs-blog/edgedb.toml                    │
   │ Schema dir (empty)  │ ~/nextjs-blog/dbschema                       │
   │ Installation method │ portable package                             │
   │ Start configuration │ manual                                       │
-  │ Version             │ 1.x                                          │
+  │ Version             │ 2.x                                          │
   │ Instance name       │ nextjs-blog                                  │
   └─────────────────────┴──────────────────────────────────────────────┘
   Initializing EdgeDB instance...